Vampire in Brooklyn: Influence on pop culture

 In 2025, the film experienced a renewed wave of interest following the release of Sinners, a vampire-themed horror movie directed by Ryan Coogler.
-Its lead actor, Michael B. Jordan, cited it alongside The Lost Boys as one of his favorite entries in the genre, stating: “Those are two ones that were pretty dope for me and I loved the cast and the storyline.
-Eddie [Murphy] was so smooth in Vampire in Brooklyn; seeing yourself as a vampire was pretty cool.”
+Its lead actor, Michael B. Jordan, cited it as his favorite vampire film, stating: “Eddie [Murphy] was so smooth in Vampire in Brooklyn; seeing yourself as a vampire was pretty cool.”
 In a separate interview, co-star Omar Miller, when asked about his top five Black vampires, placed Murphy second, calling him “fantastic” in the role.
-This public endorsement from prominent actors, along with thematic parallels in Sinners, contributed to a broader reappraisal of Craven's work among contemporary audiences, further cementing the film's place in the legacy of Black representation in the horror genre.